neondatabase/website/content/docs/manage/endpoints.md

 <Admonition type="note">
-Neon Pro Plan users can configure the compute size.
+Neon Pro Plan users can configure the size of their computes.
 The compute size for Free Tier users is set at .25 CU (.25 vCPU and 1 GB RAM).
 </Admonition>

 #### Sizing your computed based on the working set